 To be more involved feels like an incredible opportunity to give back and hopefully give as much as it has given me.
 Intervoice is truly my Tribe and it is there I met my kind of people.
 People, who were willing to sit with people in their pain, delve into the meaning of their unusual but completely normal human experience and bear witness to this without judgment, People who were willing to speak up, passionate people fighting to make change and determined to help others.

 When my voices and I learned about the Hearing Voices Movement (circa 2008), we were really sceptical.
-Every experience we had had (since I was about 3) informed us that HVN was another way to get me to ‘admit I had an illness’ or an opportunity to point out how very different I was from those around me, a way to force me to confirm to a non-voice hearing world.
+Every experience we had had (since I was about 3) informed us that HVN was another way to get me to ‘admit I had an illness’ or an opportunity to point out how very different I was from those around me, a way to force me to conform to a non-voice hearing world.
 Pleasantly that is all far from the truth.
 HVN, instead, has encouraged my voices and me to be open about our experiences, to use them as a tool for advocacy and education, and to create more spaces where folks feel safe enough from the greater world to explore the world that only they can sense – in short – to help change the world.
 One voice, in particular, has taken it on as a singular mission.
-Now, I train facilitators, publically speak and support HVN, nationally, as well as chair the Board of HVN-USA.
+Now, I train facilitators, publically speak and support HVN, nationally, as well as Chair the Board of HVN-USA.
 I’m also beyond pleased to be working with Jacqui Dillon and Gail Hornstein on the USA-wide research project utilizing qualitative strategies to learn more about hearing voices and what works for those that experience distress.

 I bring to the board a set of skills that include community development work that has focussed on social justice and human rights issues in the mental health field for the last 10 years.
 My writing and reasoning skills are strong and I’d like to collaboratively work on the website and the direction of Intervoice as it focuses support of the ever-growing global movement that is Hearing Voices.
-I am also extremely excited to be part of planning the 2017 congress to be hosted by the USA.
+I am also extremely excited to be part of planning the 2017 Congress to be hosted by the USA.

 Participating as a member of the board of Intervoice will continue to serve my very selfish goal of growing through life as a voice hearer while also allowing me to offer my skills and talent on an international level, helping to tie together and strengthen national and more local efforts to establish Hearing Voices groups and being a force for change.
 It is my sincere hope that my candidacy is viewed favourably by our thoughtful members.

 I am the chair of the Danish Hearing Voices Network and am about to graduate as a psychologist.
 I am also a registered psychiatric nurse.
 As a network we have played an active role in building it to what it is today along with the other dedicated board members.
 This includes spreading the message that hearing voices and having other unusual experiences is not an illness but related to life experiences, are meaningful and are contextual.
-In fact Denmark has been one of the countries which has always been very well represented at the yearly Intervoice congresses because we have been so successful in spreading the concept of the hearing voices movement especially within community psychiatry.
+In fact, Denmark has been one of the countries which has always been very well represented at the yearly Intervoice congresses because we have been so successful in spreading the concept of the hearing voices movement, especially within community psychiatry.

 I belong to the more critical end when it comes to psychiatry and work towards ending human rights abuses within psychiatry.
-This means working towards the removal of laws aimed specifically at those suffering distress as per the UN Special Rapporteur on Torture, Juan E Méndez (2013) “States should impose an absolute ban on all forced and non-consensual medical interventions against persons with disabilities, including the non-consensual administration of psychosurgery, electroshock and mind-altering drugs, for both long- and short- term application”.
-I also believe that the diagnosis of schizophrenia is a construct and the validity behind the diagnosis is not evidence based.
+This means working towards the removal of laws aimed specifically at those suffering distress as per the UN Special Rapporteur on Torture, Juan E Méndez (2013) “States should impose an absolute ban on all forced and non-consensual medical interventions against persons with disabilities, including the non-consensual administration of psychosurgery, electroshock and mind-altering drugs, for both long- and short-term application”.
+I also believe that the diagnosis of schizophrenia is a construct and the validity behind the diagnosis is not evidence-based.

 Another area that I personally work actively for is the role of medication of which many who are distressed and hear voices and end up being labelled schizophrenic are subjected to.
-It concerns me that the evidence surrounding psychiatric drugs is dubious at best and in fact the evidence suggests that neuroleptics are considerably more harmful than the “illness”.
+It concerns me that the evidence surrounding psychiatric drugs is dubious at best and in fact, the evidence suggests that neuroleptics are considerably more harmful than the “illness”.
 One of the areas I have focused on here in Denmark is the increased mortality that appears to be linked to neuroleptic use.

 Both these areas are areas I have focused on here in Denmark and I believe I have to a shift in psychiatric practice.
 I am therefore working towards a post-psychiatric era where psychiatry whose power structure, as we know it today no longer exists.
-Instead genuine choice is a given for those suffering distress be it hearing voices groups, therapy, soteria houses, or even psychiatry.
+Instead genuine choice is a given for those suffering distress be it hearing voices groups, therapy, Soteria houses, or even psychiatry.

 I have been a passionate advocate of the Hearing Voices approach for many years and was able to attend all the World Congresses apart from Cardiff, where I have found many kindred spirits and friends.
 Through my passion for advocating for a genuine human approach to voices among my colleagues (I work as a mental health nurse) from many professions, I have been working to establish a branch of the ISPS in Australia, which will culminate in its first AGM at WHVC in Melbourne, and have been able to contribute in a limited way (from 2000 Km away, via Skype), as I am on the WHVC 2013 clinical experts and advisory committees.